kyma-project/busola/docs/extensibility/resources.md

 ]
 ```

-## relations section
+## dataSources section

-The `relations` section contains an object that maps a relation name to a relation configuration object.
-The relation name preceded by a dollar sign '\$' is used in the **path** expression.
+The `dataSources` section contains an object that maps a data source name to a data source configuration object.
+The data source name preceded by a dollar sign '\$' is used in the **path** expression.

-It's possible to use both relation name and a path; for example, `{"path": $myRelatedResource.metadata.labels}` returns the `metadata.labels` of the related resource.
+It's possible to use both data source name and a path; for example, `{"path": $myRelatedResource.metadata.labels}` returns the `metadata.labels` of the related resource.

-### Relation configuration object fields
+### Data source configuration object fields

 Those fields are used to build the related resource URL and filter the received data.

 - **kind** - _[required]_ Kubernetes resource kind.
 - **group** - Kubernetes resource group.
 Not provided for Kubernetes resources in the core (also called legacy) group.
 - **version** - _[required]_ Kubernetes resource version.
 - **namespace** - the resource's Namespace name; it defaults to the original resource's Namespace.
-If set to `null`, the relation matches cluster-wide resources or resources in all Namespaces.
+If set to `null`, cluster-wide resources or resources in all Namespaces are matched.
 - **resourceName** - a specific resource name; leave empty to match all resources of a given type.
 - **ownerLabelSelectorPath** - the path to original object's **selector** type property; for example, `spec.selector.matchLabels` for Deployment, used to select matching Pods.
 - **selector** - [JSONata](https://docs.jsonata.org/overview.html) function enabling the user to write a custom matching logic.
 It receives a data context of: